ShriabhayS/DEXA_3D_Scan/frontend/README.md

 ## Development Notes

 - The viewer uses GLTFLoader to load GLB files
-- Morphing is currently simplified (scaling only)
+- Morphing in viewer is simplified (scaling only) - backend supports full mesh morphing
-- Screenshot functionality is a placeholder
+- Screenshot functionality is fully implemented
 - Mobile responsiveness is basic - needs enhancement for production

 ## Future Enhancements